Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 `float` defaults to `float32`
 Use the `0h` prefix to specify floats in hex, in IEEE-754 format.

+Module _Math_ contains the minimum and maximum range values for integer and float types as constants: FLOAT32_MIN, FLOAT32_MAX, S16_MIN, S16_MAX, and so on.

 **string** : the most common data type, which we have already used, for example: `"Hello from Jai!"`.
 _Question_: Why are these values strings?
 "42", "false" or "0b10".